H-E-L-P/dmu_products/dmu0/dmu0_SpARCS/readme.md

 replaced it with an ``internal_id`` one containing an incrementing index after having ordered the row by ``ALPHA_J2000`` and ``DELTA_J2000``.
 Then we produced one catalogue per field.

+We contacted Hendrik Hildebrandt and Alexandru Tudorica to have more informations.
+The magnitude/flux to use are those labelled with the band that were extracted on the PDF-homogenised maps.
+The first flux / magnitudes without a band in the name are the r values computed on the non-convolved images (the catalogue seems to be r selected).